 1.7.2 Material Income and Expense

-The Company first began writing business effective January 1, 2021.
 The Company derives its revenues primarily from premiums on (re)insurance policies, net of any reinsurance or retrocessional coverage purchased.
 The Company's material expenses are attributable to claims payments, acquisition costs and operational expenses.